-After the Portal Frame is stood up, ensure that the column is between the Hold-Down Bracket set in concrete.
-Match the holes of the column flanges punching to the holes of the Hold-Down Bracket.
+After the Portal Frame is stood up, ensure that the column line up to the Base Cleat already fixed to concrete.
+Match the holes of the column web punching to the holes of the Base Cleat.
 Secure with appropriate fastening type as per the Engineering Plans.
-Refer to Corner Section Footing Detail in the Bolt Layout of the Engineering Plans for a non-standard footing arrangement.
-Brace the Frame as per the "Guide to the Installation of Temporary Bracing".
+Brace the Frame as per the "Guide to the Installation of Temporary Bracing" guide.